daniel-234/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID
-Self-Driving Car Engineer Nanodegree Program
+Implementation of a PID controller in C++ for the Udacity [Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013).

+Starter code taken from the given [GitHub repo](https://github.com/udacity/CarND-PID-Control-Project) for the course.

 ---